 A travel journal – plain or elaborate – can be picked up online or at any bookstore.
 It’s merely an otherwise simple lined book that only comes alive once we pen our ponderings and fill the pages up with our exciting exploits.

-A travel journal is a place for us to log all the adventures, events, experiences and the unexpected surprises we will encounter while peregrinating alluring destinations.
+A travel journal is a place for us to log all the adventures, events, experiences, and the unexpected surprises we will encounter while peregrinating alluring destinations.
 It’s an exciting addition that will enhance your vacation.
-Without this inked record, we are left with our memory and photos to recall the people we met, places we visited, things we did and other key details we eagerly want to remember.
+Without this inked record, we are left with our memory and photos to recall the people we met, the places we visited, the things we did, and other key details we eagerly want to remember.

 Travel journaling is about writing daily entries that capture the emotion, mood, tone, and energy of the day.
 It’s also about engaging your five senses.
 Find a cozy street-side cafe, have a latte, and pen what you hear, smell, taste, and feel.
 Describe the people you meet, their food, and their culture.
 It’s fun and important to jot down these encounters and special moments as they happen.
 If you’re traveling abroad, then names can be tough to remember if they’re in a foreign language and unusual to spell, so write it down.